Alibaba Pictures

-Alibaba Pictures Group is a Chinese film company under the Alibaba Group.
+Alibaba Pictures Group Limited is a Chinese film company under the Alibaba Group.
 The film company was formerly ChinaVision Media, of which Alibaba Group bought a majority stake in late 2014.
 It subsequently was renamed from ChinaVision to Alibaba Pictures Group.
 By April 2015, it was the largest Chinese film company by worth, with a market value of US$8.77 billion and by June of the same year it was worth US$9.6 billion.